 But as travel fell during the pandemic and many cities prohibited indoor dining, restaurants and bars shuttered and the luxury events for which the machines were sometimes rented were canceled.
 That meant the Moët & Chandon machines became inaccessible to would-be drinkers.
 For instance, The Stayton Room, the bar inside NYC’s Lexington Hotel, was perhaps the first location in the city to have one of the machines.
-The bar “will remain closed until further notice” due to the COVID-19 pandemic, according to a notice on its website.
+The bar “will remain closed until further notice” due to the pandemic, according to a notice on its website.

 Although a vending machine situated within—or ideally directly outside—a specific bar would be a useful option for showcasing drinks from a specific venue, maybe a more holistic option would make sense too: refrigerated vending machines to syndicate the growing numbers of ready-to-drink options available from bars and others around the country.
 Canned cocktails in particular seem right for vending machines.

 After all, a purveyor of canned beer has already figured out how to navigate the key hurdles of selling alcoholic beverages via a self-service vending machine: contactless payment and an identity verification mechanism.

 In 2018, brewing giant Anheuser-Busch announced a “crypto beer” vending machine at a 2018 blockchain technology summit, in partnership with vending machine company Innovative Vending Solutions and identity verification platform Civic.